-Support Block Redesign for Toronto Rocket’s Axle
+Support Block Redesign for Toronto subway’s Axle

 I designed the new Support Block for the Toronto Rocket Train.
 Four prototypes are being used by the Shop.